olincb/website/app/views/markdown/blogs/_2023-02-07: The Desert.md

 Here are a few photos!

-The wide open desert in Joshua Tree.
+The wide open desert in Joshua Tree:

 ![A picture of the desert with shrubs and rocks](/blog/images/2023-02-07_desert.JPG)

-Friendly, Considerate and Good Natured Gators at the art festival in old town La Quinta
+Friendly, Considerate and Good Natured Gators at the art festival in old town La Quinta:

 ![Clay alligators with funky smiles and a lot of character](/blog/images/2023-02-07_gators.JPG)

 Pickle ball squad!
-Left to right: Carolyn, me, Grace, and Jill.
+Left to right: Carolyn, me, Grace, and Jill:

 ![The squad with our pickle ball paddles](/blog/images/2023-02-07_pickleball.JPG)

 Right now, I’m with my friend Max in LA for the day.
-My flight to japan is __TONIGHT!__ I can’t believe it.
+My flight to Japan is __TONIGHT!__ I can’t believe it.